Formulas cheat sheet

 Wildcard patterns can be used …

-… When using a criteria parameter with an equality-based comparison (
+… When using a criteria parameter with an equality-based comparison (=

-, or no operator)… When using the
+, or no operator)

-function with amatch_mode
+function with a match_mode

 In wildcards, the special symbols ?